kura-labs-org/DEPLOY07_ECS/README.md

 Port mappings
 - 8080 tcp

-After task definition is created use the Public ip and attach it to :8080 to get into jenkins.
+After the task definition is created use the Public IP and attach it to :8080 to get into Jenkins.

-The password is needed to access jenkins, it will be in the logs of the cluster.
+The password is needed to access Jenkins, it will be in the logs of the cluster.

 # Jenkins